viant/neatly/README.md

 ### Loading external resources lookups

 1) For valid URL, new resource if returned with owner resource credential
 2) For asset starting  with /, a new file resource if returned with owner resource credential
-3) For asset starting with #,  asset is being loaded relative path asset
-4) For asset with relative path the following lookup are being used, the first successful creates a new resource with owner resource credential
+3) For asset is a relative path then the following lookup are being used with the first successful to be used.
 	a) owner resource path with subpath if provided and asset name
 	b) owner resource path  without subpath and asset name
 	c) Local/remoteResourceRepo and asset name